Marqus Blakely: San Mig Coffee Mixers / Purefoods Star Hotshots (2013–2015)

 After his season in Germany ended, Blakely signed to play as an import in his return to B-Meg (this time renamed as the San Mig Coffee Mixers).
 Blakely helped the San Mig Coffee Mixers defeat Petron Blaze Boosters in the 2013 Governor's Cup finals.
+However, the finals were tainted by monkey chants shouted against him from Petron fans.
 He was expected to return the following year as the import for the Mixers.

 Blakely signed again as San Mig's import, now renamed as the San Mig Super Coffee Mixers for the third time.
 He led the Mixers to clinch a historic Grand Slam.
 It was also San Mig Coffee's fourth consecutive championship.
 Along with the Mixers' "Big 3" of James Yap, Marc Pingris and PJ Simon, they defeated the Rain or Shine Elasto Painters on a do or die game at a best-of-5 championship series of the 2014 PBA Governors' Cup.

 He came back again as the team's import for the fourth time for the franchise, this time again renamed as the Purefoods Star Hotshots for the 2015 PBA Commissioner's Cup, serving as their temporary import while Purefoods Star could find a suitable fit for the team.
 However, Blakely still stayed with the team as a practice player when the team was able to find a suitable replacement for the team and played as the team's regular import in the following conference, the 2015 Governors' Cup.